Skip to main content

 Where SQLGlot is strong: massive community, 31 dialect definitions, transpilation between dialects, in-memory SQL execution engine.

-Where Datoria is different:
+Where Datoria differs:

 • Lossless roundtripping.
 SQLGlot reformats on output — drops comments, changes whitespace.
 Datoria preserves every byte.

 • Parse accuracy on complex syntax.
-SQLGlot struggles with BigQuery nested STRUCTs, Snowflake FLATTEN/QUALIFY, T-SQL CROSS APPLY.
+SQLGlot struggles with BigQuery nested STRUCTs, Snowflake FLATTEN/QUALIFY, and T-SQL CROSS APPLY.
 A SIGMOD 2025 paper found a 40% translation error rate on certain dialect pairs.

 vs Apache Calcite